-#2 Analyze the exception and compare it with the norm decided
+#2 Analyze the exceptions and compare it with the norm decided

 The method opted for comparison depend on the size of your business.
 The comparison can be made once the data is collected, or it can be done in parallel with the data collection.
 You will collect the data weekly and compare it with the norm decided to determine any sign of an anomaly.

-#3 Compare actual data with norm data and analyze the existence of an exception
+#3 Compare actual data with norm data and analyze the existence of all exceptions

 When the data is compared, there are two possibilities for the outcome.
 The first outcome can be no significant deviation, and the second outcome of the comparison can result in significant deviation.

 In the first case, there is no need to take any special actions.
 Employees can proceed with their work normally and in case of the second case, you should prepare and report the deviation and present it to your higher level of management.

 And once you have identified the problem, try to find out the root cause of the problem.
 There could be many reasons for the anomalies to occur.

 Your employees could have made a mistake in analysis, Or the deviation took place because of the changes going in the system.
 It is not necessary to correct anomaly existed every time.
 Some deviations can’t be ignored.
 Hence, don’t waste your time on solving it.